 Type the email address for the notification sender in the Sender

 - Select Validate SSL Certificates to enable certificate validation.
 If you select this option, the certificate on the remote endpoint is validated against the root certificate chains specified by the trusted certificates manager.
+In addition, the host name specified in the certificate presented by the SMTP server must match the host name specified in your SMTP configuration or validation will fail.
 You must configure which certificates you want to trust on the Trusted Certificates page.
 For more information, see Add a trusted certificate to your ExtraHop appliance.

 - Type the email address for the report sender in the Report Sender Address field.